EAddario/askhal/README.md

 docker run --rm -it edaddario/askhal --model "openrouter/auto" --user "What is the capital of France?" --key=$OPENROUTER_API_KEY
 ```

-To use a context file you'll need to map the appropiate directories:
+To use a context file you'll need to map the appropriate directories:

 ```sh
 docker run --rm -it -v /path_to_context_directory:/context edaddario/askhal --model "openrouter/auto" --user "Summarize this research paper." --context "/context/research.txt" --type "txt" --key=$OPENROUTER_API_KEY